aniketagnihotri/REST-API-Client/README.md

 # API-Interface

-A simple Spring interface written to send GET requests to multiple APIs.
+A Spring interface written to send GET requests to multiple APIs.

 Visit https://rest-api-client-test.herokuapp.com/ as a starting URL.